-The employment training tax (ETT) funds training programs to retain workers in targeted industries to improve competitiveness of California companies.
+The Employment Training (ET) Tax funds training programs to retain workers in targeted industries to improve competitiveness of California companies.
 Like the UI tax, the employment training tax is an employer-paid tax.
-Employers subject to ETT pay at a rate set by statute to be 0.1% (.001) on the first \$7,000 of wages paid by an employer to each employee in a calendar year.
-Only employers with a positive reserve account balance as of the calculation date are subject to the employment training tax.
-However, employers found guilty of tax evasion are assessed the employment training tax, along with any penalties, interest, and other fines for the offense, regardless of the condition of their reserve account.
+Employers subject to ET tax pay at a rate set by statute to be 0.1% (.001) on the first \$7,000 of wages paid by an employer to each employee in a calendar year.
+Only employers with a positive reserve account balance as of the calculation date are subject to the ET tax.
+However, employers found guilty of tax evasion are assessed the ET tax, along with any penalties, interest, and other fines for the offense, regardless of the condition of their reserve account.
 The Employment Training Panel administers the employment training funds collected and has the discretion to allocate the funds to economic development, special employment training, and/or welfare to work.